With a history forged in gold, explore Ballarat's rich past with this three-day curated itinerary.

 Having opened in 1853, it has played host to poets, princes and prime ministers over its 166-year history.

-Sovereign Hill's new multi-million dollar show sound and light show, AURA, lets visitors explore space, delve into the Dreamtime and re-live Australia’s most important rebellion, all while travelling under the night sky.
+Sovereign Hill's new multi-million dollar sound and light show, AURA, lets visitors explore space, delve into the Dreamtime and re-live Australia’s most important rebellion, all while travelling under the night sky.

 Featuring hundreds of stunning projections, it takes guests of all ages on an adventure as they witness the creation and discovery of the world’s most precious metal, gold.